-By Maureen T. Walsh
+By Maureen T. Walsh,

 CSCE General Counsel

-On July 16, 2002, the Commission on Security and Cooperation in Europe held a public hearing entitled “Property Restitution in Central and Eastern Europe: The State of Affairs for American Claimants” on the status of property restitution, with a particular focus on claims in Poland, the Czech Republic, and Romania.
+On July 16, 2002, the Commission on Security and Cooperation in Europe held a public hearing titled “Property Restitution in Central and Eastern Europe: The State of Affairs for American Claimants” on the status of property restitution, with a particular focus on claims in Poland, the Czech Republic, and Romania.
 This was the Commission’s third hearing on the issue of property restitution; previous hearings were held in 1996 and 1999.